 I have also been involved in many small vocal and instrumental ensembles and have sung in the Victoria Chorale and the Melbourne Bach Choir.

-Since mid-2015 I have held a position as music director at St Paul's Anglican Church East Kew, where I direct a choir and play organ and piano for services.
+From 2015-2017 I held a position as music director at St Paul's Anglican Church East Kew, directing a choir and playing organ and piano for services.

 As a child I taught myself to play the piano before commencing piano lessons with Stephen Kerr at the age of 11.